-However due to the high profile publicity given to book launchings in Kano, the nascent ANA executive decided to instead launch a Hausa version of The Muwatta of Imam Malik - incidentally written by the newly-elected ANA president!
+However due to the high profile publicity given to book launching in Kano, the nascent ANA executive decided to instead launch a Hausa version of The Muwatta of Imam Malik - incidentally written by the newly-elected ANA president.
 To many observers and authors this was wrong as the ANA executive should not be seen to be promoting their books at a clearly public forum.
 This led to a crisis of confidence in the Association and many simply stopped attending meetings.
 The Association was thus in a danger of dying when in 1995 Yusuf Adamu, a budding writer with Idan So Cuta Ne as his first book, came into the scene and initiated the formation of a caretaker committee, which later organized an election during which Yusuf Adamu became the Secretary of the Association.
 It was under this second casting of the Association that it was decided to hold a book fair to be called Dandalin Marubuta during which not only would the various books be sold, but also the public would have a chance to interact with the authors and ask them details of their writings.
 This fair, the first of its kind in Kano, was held in 1995.

-HCB gave ANA an office in Gidan Dan Hausa complex, but it being located away from the city made it difficult for many of the writers to regularly attend the monthly meetings; as such the office was closed down after two years.
-The secretariat was relocated to the Kano State Library Board in the city where Magaji Ahmad Bichi, a former ANA Chairman, worked.
-Interestingly, Kano ANA was actually made up of two distinct branches.
-There is the English section which catered for English-language or dual format novelists (e.g. Auwalu Hamza with Love Path and Gidan Haya).
-This section was eventually sponsored by the British Council which provides meeting rooms.
-The second section was the Hausa division which catered for the Hausa-language novelists and was certainly more lively since it tended to often focus attention on morality issues and literature, leading to heated debates.
-Kano ANA is the only branch in Nigeria to cater for the two language formats.
+HCB gave ANA an office in Gidan Dan Hausa complex, but its being located away from the city made it difficult for many of the writers to regularly attend the monthly meetings; as such the office was closed down after two years.
+The secretariat was relocated to the Kano State Library Board in the city where Maigari Ahmad Bichi, a former ANA Chairman, worked.
+Kano ANA was the only branch in Nigeria to cater for the two language formats in the beginning.
 Perhaps this was because Kano and Hausa writers generally have produced the largest amount of indigenous prose fiction of any ethnic group in the country.

-However on 25th May 2002, a group of about 90 writers belonging to ANA formed a break-away faction in Kano called Hausa Writers Association of Nigeria (HAWAN) under the leadership of Ibrahim Ahmed Daurawa (author of a best selling novel, Soyayya a Birnin Sarayebo-the first Hausa novel to focus attention on the Bosnian ethnic conflict).
+However, on 25th May 2002, a group of about 90 writers belonging to ANA formed a break-away faction in Kano called Hausa Writers Association of Nigeria (HAWAN) under the leadership of Ibrahim Ahmed Daurawa (author of a bestselling novel, Soyayya a Birnin Sarayebo - the first Hausa novel to focus attention on the Bosnian ethnic conflict).
 HAWAN felt that the creative fiction industry was being exploited by booksellers, and that ANA seemed to be too cozy with them.
 Further, restriction of ANA activities to creative works prevent effective dialogue with other non-fiction Hausa writers, such as ajami writers who use Arabic script to write in the Hausa language, and prayer genre writers who write small pamphlets about various aspects of Islam in the Hausa language.

-In other states in the north, few writers clubs exist, and certainly none on the same grand scale as Kano's Raina Kama or Kukan Kurciya.
-For instance, the Sudan Writers Association (SWAK) was established on 19th December, 2001 in Kontogora, Niger State, which, at the time of its formation none of the members had a single book out in the market.
-In Kaduna there was Mikiya Writers' Association (which published
+In other states in the north, few writers' clubs exist, and certainly none on the same grand scale as Kano's Raina Kama or Kukan Kurciya.
+For instance, the Sudan Writers Association (SWAK) was established on 19th December, 2001 in Kontogora, Niger State, which, at the time of its formation none of the members had a single book out in the market (Report on SWAK in Marubuciya, June 2002, p.
+11. Kano).
+In Kaduna there was Mikiya Writers' Association (which published Ruwan Dare and Da Kyar Na Sha in 1996).
+Similarly, Zaria had Himma Writers Association under Abdullahi Yahaya Maizare, while Kebbi has Kebbi Writers Association under Idris Imam.